DmitryFillo/jquery.porthole/README.rst

         startPos: [10, 10]
     });

-    // Or directly to the options object and update porthole (see below about update). porthole.options.startPos = [10, 20];
+    // Or attach directly to the options object and update porthole (see info below about update) porthole.options.startPos = [10, 20];
     porthole.update();

 Default is ``[0, 0]``.

-Porthole.options.onDrag
+porthole.options.onDrag
 -----------------------

 This method will be fired when dragging (mousemove/touchmove) event occurs.
-It takes one argument - porthole object.

 .. code:: javascript

     var porthole = $('#viewport').porthole({
         onDrag: function(o) {
             /*
-                o is porthole object.
+                o is the porthole object.
             */
         }
     });

-Porthole.options.onDragStart
+porthole.options.onDragStart
 ----------------------------

 This method will be fired when drag start (mousedown/touchstart) event occurs.
-It takes one argument - porthole object.

 .. code:: javascript

     var porthole = $('#viewport').porthole({
         onDragStart: function(o) {
             /*
-                o is porthole object.
+                o is the porthole object.
             */
         }
     });

-Porthole.options.onDragStop
+porthole.options.onDragStop
 ---------------------------

 This method will be fired when drag stop (mouseup/touchend) event occurs.
-It takes one argument - porthole object.

 .. code:: javascript

     var porthole = $('#viewport').porthole({
         onDragStop: function(o) {
             /*
-                o is porthole object.
+                o is the porthole object.
             */
         }
     });

-Porthole.destroy
+porthole.destroy
 ----------------

 Destroy method.
-You can use it for destroy porthole and render back to the initial state.
+You can use it for destroy the porthole and render back to the initial state.

-Porthole.init
+porthole.init
 -------------

 Initialization method.
 Automatically fires in the constructor.
-You can use it for manually init after destroy.
+You can use it for manual init after destroy.

-Porthole.update
+porthole.update
 ---------------

 Update method.
-Useful for update porthole after options change.
+Useful for update the porthole after options change.
 Simply fires ``destroy()`` first and ``init()`` after.

-Porthole.getCurrentPos
+porthole.getCurrentPos
 ----------------------

 Gets current porthole position.
 Actually it is css transform coordinates.